 Any ministry personnel who is the spouse or common-law partner of a person on parental leave is entitled to five days of special leave with full pay and benefits for needs directly related to the adoption of a child.
 This leave is normally taken within the first week of the child's placement in the home.
-This provision does not apply to blended families where the child is the biological or adoptive child of one of the partners of the new union.
+This provision does not apply to the context of a blended family, where one partner is bringing an already born/adopted child into the relationship.